RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 ## Scenario

-Jane Smith leaves the organization.
+Dorothy Clark leaves the organization.

-The objective is to immediately prevent Jane from authenticating and remove her access to organizational resources.
+The objective is to immediately prevent Dorothy from authenticating and remove her access to organizational resources.

 Microsoft identifies disabling accounts, removing group memberships, removing licenses, and removing application/access-package assignments as examples of Leaver tasks.